CQX96/CQX96-Linux/Documentation/process/submitting-drivers.rst

 		existing driver author to build a single perfect driver.

 Author:
-		It doesn't matter if a large Linux company wrote the driver, or you did.
+		It doesn't matter if a large CQX96 company wrote the driver, or you did.
 Nobody has any special access to the kernel tree.
 Anyone who tells you otherwise isn't telling the whole story.